omdumrotat/discord-py-llm-sender/README.md

 Selfbotting is against Discord Terms of Service, use the selfbot function at your own risk.
 Otherwise, use the bot version instead.
 This obviously doesn't come with a LLM by itself, you must host it on your own.
 # Todo:
-- Username for each message so the LLM knows who sent that message (message context mode only)
+- ~~Username for each message so the LLM knows who sent that message (message context mode only)~~ Added ✅
-- Actual working 2k characters seperator
+- Actual working 2k characters seperator Workingonit 🤔
-- More support for llm hosters by using OpenAI module instead of sending a request
+- More support for llm hosters by using OpenAI module instead of sending a request Workingonit 🤔
 - Working message context (Can probably be fixed by using a better model)
 - Working replying context (Can probably be fixed by using a better model)